 Infectious Disease Division faculty perform clinical as well as basic science research.
 Close scientific collaborative relationships exist with the Department of Immunobiology, Division of Pulmonary, Allergy, Crticial Care and Sleep Medicine, and Mel and Enid Zuckerman College of Public Health.

-Important resources available to researchers at the University of Arizona College of Medicine – Tucson include animal care facilities as well as a veterinary diagnostic laboratory; biostatistical, bioinformatics and computing core services; flow cytometry, microscopy, genomics and proteomics cores; a clinical translational science center that supports clinical trials; and the UA Sarver Heart Center; the UA Asthma and Airway Disease Research Center; the UA Center on Aging; and the UA Cancer Center—a National Cancer Institute (NCI)-Designated Comprehensive Cancer Center—as well as other centers and institutes both related to the UA Department of Medicine and UA Health Sciences.
+Important resources available to researchers at the University of Arizona College of Medicine – Tucson include a diagnostic laboratory; biostatistical, bioinformatics and computing core services; flow cytometry, microscopy, genomics and proteomics cores; a clinical translational science center that supports clinical trials; and the Sarver Heart Center; the Asthma and Airway Disease Research Center; the Arizona Center on Aging; and the Arizona Cancer Center — a National Cancer Institute (NCI)-Designated Comprehensive Cancer Center — as well as other centers and institutes both related to the Department of Medicine and UArizona Health Sciences.

 Scanning electromicrograph (right) of an HIV-infected T cell.